 Whenever you have a music production goal, you have to focus on the fundamentals.
 Think of it: it’s hard to paint if you haven’t even held a paintbrush in your hand.
 The same factor applies to music production.
 In other words, you need to know the basics and essential tools to produce a full track.
 To begin with, then, learn the fundaments of music production.
 When it comes to learning to become a new producer, you’ll find yourself with two fundamental phases.
 Firstly, learn the tools and learn the techniques.
 Secondly, learn the how and the why.

-This includes the operation of the essentials and functions of a DAW, working with audio and MIDI.
-Chore progressions and melody are fundamentals that you need to dominate.
-Using an instrument or synthesizer or knowing the basics of building drum loops and four-bar loops are fundamental.
-On the second phase, you will need to know how common mixing tools like EQ‘s work, as well as music theory, to write songs, sound design and arrangement.
+Firstly, what we’ve said before includes the operation of the essentials and functions of a DAW.
+In addition, it includes working with audio and MIDI.
+Moreover, chore progressions and melody are fundamentals that you need to dominate.
+Similarly, using an instrument or synthesizer or knowing the basics of building drum loops and four-bar loops are fundamental.
+On the second phase, you’ll need to know how common mixing tools, like EQ‘s work.
+Furthermore, you need to know music theory, how to write songs, sound design, and arrangement.

 Image: Jerald Jackson